emabee/rust-hdbconnect/hdbconnect/src/code_examples.md

 ```

 [`HdbResponse`] covers all possible
-return values we can get from the database.
-You thus have to analyze it to get to the
+return values you can get from the database.
+You thus have to analyze it to understand the
 concrete response to your call.
-Or you use the respective short-cut method that
+(Or you use the respective short-cut method that
-fits to your statement.
+fits to your statement, see below).

 ```rust,no_run
 # use hdbconnect::{Connection, HdbResult, IntoConnectParams};